javierriveracastro/fvtt-elemental/README.md

 Content from Elemental RPG game is property of Gildor Games and used with permission. **All rights reserved by Gildor Games**

-The code is licensed under GPLv3, check the LICENCE.MD file.
+The code is licensed under GPLv3, check the LICENSE file.